 How SanoRice saves €10 000 per year by waste water valorization and water consumption optimization.

-Being a future-oriented company, it is strongly committed to the conservation of natural resources.
+Being a future-oriented company, SanoRice is strongly committed to the conservation of natural resources.
 To use water in a more sustainable and efficient way, SanoRice contacted BOSAQ for a water audit.
-This audit was extended to optimize water consumption and to valorize waste streams.
+This audit was extended to optimize the water consumption and to valorize waste streams.

 Throughout the production process, various rinsing steps produce wastewater with a high content of COD and suspended matter.
 As a result, the wastewater treatment was subjected to a high loading rate, which translated in high operational costs.